bennyhuo/KotlinBlogTranslation/original/Webinar Recording: Functional Programming with Kotlin.md

 source_url: https://blog.jetbrains.com/kotlin/2015/11/webinar-recording-functional-programming-with-kotlin/
 ---

-The recording of our October 22nd webinar, Functional Programming with Kotlin, is now available on JetBrainsTV YouTube channel.
+The recording of our October 22nd webinar, <strong>Functional Programming with Kotlin</strong>, is now available on  [JetBrainsTV YouTube channel](https://youtu.be/AhA-Q7MOre0) .
 In this talk, Mike Hearn provides a brief introduction to programming in Kotlin via practical example: creating a textfield with the autocomplete suggestions while typing.
-Demo project is available on GitHub.
+Demo project is available on  [GitHub](https://github.com/mikehearn/KotlinFPWebinar) .
 Topics covered include:

 * Use of functional transforms